pema99/SlangUnityPlugin/README.md

 Alternatively, if you are VRChat Creator Companion user:
 - [Click here](https://pema99.github.io/vpm/redirect.html).
 - When prompted, open the redirect with VCC.
 - Add the repository.
-You can now add GITweaks to your projects as normal.
+You can now add the package to your projects as normal.

 # Caveats